MFStapert/the_bin/node/sveltekit-blog/README.md

-Experiment on how to setup a blog in sveltekit with a mongodb backend, this needs database population in order to actually work
+Experiment on how to setup a blog in sveltekit with a mongodb backend, this needs database population in order to actually work.